Phil Green (politician)

 Phil Green is an American politician from Michigan.
 Green is a Republican member of Michigan House of Representatives from District 67.

 Education

 In 1999, Green earned a BS degree in Bible/Biblical Studies from Pensacola Christian College.
 In 2009, Green earned a MA degree in Biblical Exposition from Pensacola Theological Seminary.

 Career

 Green was a pastor and a chaplain.
 In 2012, Green became a school administrator.

 On November 6, 2018, Green won the election and became a Republican member of the Michigan House of Representatives for District 84.
 Green defeated William Shoot with 67.04% of the votes.

+Following redistricting, Green ran in the 67th district in 2022, winning reelection.
+He was reelected in 2024.

 Personal life

 Green's wife is Marun.
 In 2012, Green moved back to Michigan.
 Green lives in Millington, Michigan.